Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

 to_device
 =========

-Use :meth:`~pytorch_lightning.lite.lite.Fabric.to_device` to move models, tensors or collections of tensors to the current device.
-By default :meth:`~pytorch_lightning.lite.lite.Fabric.setup` and :meth:`~pytorch_lightning.lite.lite.Fabric.setup_dataloaders` already move the model and data to the correct device, so calling this method is only necessary for manual operation when needed.
+Use :meth:`~pytorch_lightning.lite.lite.LightningLite.to_device` to move models, tensors or collections of tensors to the current device.
+By default :meth:`~pytorch_lightning.lite.lite.LightningLite.setup` and :meth:`~pytorch_lightning.lite.lite.LightningLite.setup_dataloaders` already move the model and data to the correct device, so calling this method is only necessary for manual operation when needed.

 .. code-block:: python